BenDavies1218/layer-zero-course/courses/Oapp-standard/lesson-04-aba-messaging.md

         address /*_executor*/, // Executor address
         bytes calldata /*_extraData*/ // Additional data
     ) internal override {
-        // Validate that the message comes from a registered peer
-        // Note: OApp base contract already does this check, but we make it explicit for as we are calling _LzSend in the _LzRecieve bytes32 expectedPeer = peers[_origin.srcEid];
+        // Note: OApp base contract does this check, but we should also make it explicit for as we are calling _LzSend in the _LzRecieve bytes32 expectedPeer = peers[_origin.srcEid];
         if (expectedPeer != _origin.sender) {
             revert OnlyPeersAllowed(_origin.srcEid, _origin.sender);